 A note from the TaKaDu team

-This is the 3rd article in our From the Field series.
+This is the 4th article in the series.
 Read the previous articles:

 If you have ideas for other topics you would like to hear a range of views about, please let us know.
 And remember to check back here soon for the next article in the series.